pinax/pinax-theme-bootstrap/README.rst

 ----------------------------

 Previous versions of this theme were based off of Bootstrap 1.x.
-The following is a list of changes that you might need to make when upgrading existing sites:
+The following is a list of changes that you need to be aware of when upgrading existing sites:

 - The default grid has changed from 16 columns to 12 columns.
 - Forms markup has changed slightly, see the example above.